FrolixCZE/cs2-external-bhop-legit-bhop-/README.md

 12. Click Local Windows Debugger/ Do Ctrl+Shift+B / Build Solution
 13. Go to the folder where your solution/.exe was built
 14. Open and enjoy

+This project is proprietary and not licensed for public use.
+All rights are reserved by the author.